Ladybird Deed Texas

 You can use a Ladybird Deed or enhanced life estate deed to transfer a remainder interest to beneficiaries without the necessity of probate.
 What makes it different from other deeds is that the property owner retains the right to occupy and use the property (life estate) whichever way they want during the property owner’s lifetime.
 In other words, the property owner can sell, mortgage, lease, or change the remainder beneficiaries at any time without having to consult the beneficiaries.
 The property passes to the remainder beneficiaries if the property owner dies without revoking the deed.

-What Are The Benefits Of A Ladybird Deed
+Advantages & Disadvantages Of A Ladybird Deed

 An advantage already mentioned above is the fact that the property owner retains all the rights on the property and can do whatever they want with the property.
 A traditional estate deed gives the remainder beneficiaries some powers over the property.
 For example, with a traditional estate deed the property owner has to consult the remainder beneficiaries before selling or leasing out the property.